-A goal kick is awarded the opposing team when the attacking team is last to touch the ball before it crosses the goal line but not scoring a goal.
+A goal kick is awarded to the opposing team, in U-8 and older, when the attacking team is last to touch the ball before it crosses the goal line but not scoring a goal.
 The goal kick may be taken from any point inside the goal area.
-The ball is not in play and cannot be touched or played by either team until it has been kicked beyond the penalty area in U-10 and older games.
-The goal kick is retaken if the ball is touched or played by either team before leaving the penalty area.
+The opposing team must be at least six yards from the ball when the goal kick is taken in U-8 games.